asim249/Random-Password-Generator/README.md

 A simple yet powerful Random Password Generator built using HTML, CSS, and JavaScript.
 Easily generate secure passwords with customizable options for length, uppercase, lowercase, numbers, and symbols.

-# 🔐 Random Password Generator

-A simple yet powerful **Random Password Generator** built using **HTML, CSS, and JavaScript**.
-Easily generate secure passwords with customizable options for length, uppercase, lowercase, numbers, and symbols.

 ---

 ## 📌 Features